Professional Doctorate in Health

 All resources can be accessed through ‘PD Online’ - our bespoke virtual learning environment.
 You will also be able to submit your assignments on PD Online and communicate directly with staff and your fellow students.

-A Summer School is held once a year at the University (most often in September).
+A Summer School is held once a year at the University (12-16 September 2016).
 You will attend one Summer School/Induction during your first year and one Summer School at the beginning of the second year.

 Your tutor will provide support for your assignment preparation, as well as learning needs analysis and personal development planning.